How exactly do you say come here in Italian?

-Honey, come here for a minute and give me a hand.
+Honey, come here for a minute and help me.

 Venga qui is the polite version of vieni qui.
-Even though it could be used with people you have to show respect to, it’s still rare because people won’t normally address strangers in such a direct way.
+Although it could be used with people you need to show respect to, it’s still rare because people don’t normally address strangers in such a direct way.